-Human states like hunger, thirst, puzzlement or anger, do not fit this specification, since these can coexist and start, stop or change independently.
+Human states like hunger, thirst, puzzlement or anger, do not fit this specification, since these can coexist and start and stop independently.

-Coexistence of interacting sub-states is a feature of how people normally view mental states, for instance when they talk about conflicting desires or attitudes, or inferring something new from old beliefs: the old beliefs are stll there.
+Coexistence of interacting sub-states is a feature of how people normally view mental states, for instance when they talk about conflicting desires or attitudes, or inferring something new from old assumptions.

-Moreover, those states can each have complex internal structures.
+Moreover, those states can each be complex structures.

-- E.g. wanting to eat an apple includes - having concepts (eat, apple) using them in forming a propositional content, - having that content in mind in a way that tends to cause new thoughts, decisions and behaviours (and whatever else desires do).
+E.g. wanting to eat an apple includes having concepts (eat, apple) using them in forming a propositional content, and having that content in mind in a way that tends to cause new thoughts, decisions and behaviours (and whatever else desires do).